Quickstart: Using Text Analytics for health client library and REST API

 Tip

-Fast Healthcare Interoperability Resources (FHIR) structuring is available for preview using the Language REST API.
+Fast Healthcare Interoperability Resources (FHIR) structuring is available using the Language REST API.
 The client libraries are not currently supported.
 Learn more on how to use FHIR structuring in your API call.

 Clean up resources